Adblock Recovery Strategies: The Ultimate Guide

 - May recover more revenue than Acceptable Ads

-- Effective for the first few weeks
+- Effective for the first few weeks in recovering lost revenue

 - Bad UX